- Elgar original reference

 Chapter 19: Different sources of the law

-19 Different sources of the law Peter R. Senn So ubiquitous is science as a source of the law that few general statements are possible.
+Peter R. Senn So ubiquitous is science as a source of the law that few general statements are possible.
 Time, place and circumstance determine the role of science in the development of law.
 For example, the ancient Greeks did much to give meaning to modern ideas of both science and law.
 A good case can be made that they used their conceptions of science in the development of their laws.
 Despite this, it would be hard to support the claim that what they meant by both terms, law and science, then are broadly applicable to many of the issues of today.
 Understanding the role that science plays as a source of law must depend on the meanings given to both ‘law’ and ‘science’.
 Both terms are used in so many different senses that their denotation must always be specified.
 As used here, the term ‘source’ refers to the knowledge which science provides as the basis for changing or developing law.
 There is little agreement among scholars about precise definitions of ‘law’.’
 Extreme caution in the use of the term ‘law’ is also required because in every language it has many connotations.
 Scholars from different disciplines use it to mean very different things.
 Legal scholars, for example, use the word to mean quite different things than philosophers or scientists intend when they use the same word.
 There are also many kinds of law.
-Among these are public, civil, natural, canon, divine, criminal, international and commercial...
+Among these are public, civil, natural, canon, divine, criminal, international and commercial law.
+Science has different influences on...

 You are not authenticated to view the full text of this chapter or article.